Etiome

 Series C in 2018

-Rubius Therapeutics, based in Cambridge, Massachusetts, specializes in the development of red cell therapeutics (RCTs) aimed at treating severe diseases, including cancer, rare diseases, and autoimmune disorders.
-Founded in 2013, the company is advancing several therapeutic candidates, such as RTX-240 and RTX-224 for cancer treatment, RTX-aAPC for solid and hematological cancers, RTX-321 for HPV-positive tumors, and RTX-T1D for type 1 diabetes.
-The innovative approach of creating RCTs represents a new class of medicines, with applications spanning various serious health conditions.
-Rubius Therapeutics was established by Flagship VentureLabs, which focuses on transforming scientific innovations into practical medical solutions.
+Rubius Therapeutics, Inc. is a biotechnology company focused on developing red cell therapeutics (RCTs) aimed at treating patients with severe diseases, including cancer, enzyme deficiencies, and autoimmune disorders.
+Founded in 2013 and headquartered in Cambridge, Massachusetts, the company is advancing several therapeutic candidates, such as RTX-240 and RTX-224 for cancer treatment, RTX-aAPC for solid and hematological cancers, RTX-321 for HPV-positive tumors, and RTX-T1D for type 1 diabetes.
+By creating a new class of medicines, Rubius Therapeutics seeks to address significant unmet medical needs through innovative approaches in the field of biotechnology.

 Inzen Therapeutics